Nordix/openldap-ppolicy-pwdcheck-module/README.md

 You can change this location or provide configuration in the following ways:

 - Set the `PWDCHECK_MODULE_CONFIG_FILE` environment variable before starting `slapd` to specify a custom config file path.
-- Set the `CONFIG` variable in the Makefile during compilation to change the default path, see [Compilation](#compilation).
+- Set the `CONFIG` variable in the Makefile during compilation to change the default path, see [Compiling](#compiling).
 - Provide configuration using `pwdCheckModuleArg` in the `pwdPolicyChecker` object class, see [`slapo-ppolicy(5)`](https://www.openldap.org/software/man.cgi?query=slapo-ppolicy&sektion=5&apropos=0&manpath=OpenLDAP+2.6-Release).

 #### Parameters